Mindfulness-Based Cognitive Therapy

 Mindfulness-Based Cognitive Therapy (MBCT) is an evidence-based therapeutic approach that integrates principles of cognitive therapy with mindfulness practices.

-MBCT has been found to be effective in reducing the risk of depressive relapse in individuals with a history of recurrent depression.
+MBCT has been found to be effective in reducing the risk of depressive relapse in people with a history of recurrent depression.
 It has been adapted for various populations and mental health conditions, including anxiety disorders.

 Key Components of MBCT: